tannerlinsley/react-show/README.md

   <ReactShow
-    show={true || false} // Toggle true or false to show or hide the content! duration={500} // // The duration of the transition easing={ReactShow.easings.easeOutQuad}, // Comes with all the easings you could want! transitionProperty='height' // Add as many as you need! eg. 'height width' or 'all'! unmountOnHide={false} // Self explanatory.
+    show={true || false} // Toggle true or false to show or hide the content! duration={500} // // The duration of the transition easing={ReactShow.easings.easeOutQuad} // Comes with all the easings you could want! transitionProperty='height' // Add as many as you need! eg. 'height width' or 'all'! unmountOnHide={false} // Self explanatory.
 It unmounts the children when hidden minHeight={0} // If you need a min-height, go for it!
 Just don't set unmountOnHide to `true` ;)